-When disaster strikes residents may be asked to evacuate their homes to evacuation assembly areas.
-Remember - residents should only take one car and even grab neighbors if possible.
-The more cars on the road, the longer evacuation will take.
+When disaster strikes residents may be asked to evacuate their homes to evacuation assembly areas, also know as Community Refuge Areas (CRAs).
+Remember — residents should only take one car and even grab neighbors if possible.
+The more cars on our roads, the longer evacuation will take.

+Always know at least two ways out from your home, workplace, and neighborhood.
 The City of Mill Valley Evacuation Map (PDF) was developed to show suggested evacuation routes out of the City.
 It includes primary and secondary street routes, our Steps, Lanes and Paths system and evacuation assembly areas.
-Depending on the type of emergency, there may be more then one route out of the City.
+Depending on the type of emergency, there may be more than one evacuation route out of the City.
 Please familiarize yourself with your surrounding neighborhood and listen for instructions from emergency personnel when asked to evacuate.

 Determine the Alternate Evacuation Routes